 - international bandwidth per user

 - number of secure servers

 - cost of entry usage basket

 - cost of medium usage basket

 - cost of high usage basket

-- GNI per capita

 - TLDs per capita

 - mobile application development

-- number of apps accessible in first language.
+- number of apps in national language(s).

 The next step in the data treatment process requires the imputation of missing data.
 Where data is missing, historic information is used before implementing a modelling-based approach.
 For data that is generally updated annually, we use the previous year's value where the latter is available and the current year is missing.
-This is used for indicators such as GNI per capita and number of servers.
+This is used for indicators such as number of servers and international bandwidth per user.
 This is likely to result in a more accurate estimate for a specific country than using a modelled or imputed value based on data for other countries.
-However, if there is no data for the current or previous year, then historic values are not used because indicators such as GNI per capita and number of servers as GNI per capita and number of servers the current or previous year, then historic values are not used because indicators such as GNI per capita and number of servers can vary significantly over two years and so using data that is older than one year will be subject to greater inaccuracy.
+However, if there is no data for the current or previous year, then historic values are not used because indicators such as number of servers and international bandwidth per user and so using data that is older than one year will be subject to greater inaccuracy.